Wil Myers: Kansas City Royals

 Myers was drafted by the Kansas City Royals as a catcher in the third round, with the 91st overall selection, of the 2009 Major League Baseball draft.
 Myers signed a contract with the Royals, that included a $2 million signing bonus, in August 2009.
 Before the draft, Myers had committed to South Carolina during his junior year.

 Myers made his debut in professional baseball in 2009, when he played catcher and batted .369 with five home runs in 84 at bats with Royals' Rookie League affiliates, the Idaho Falls Chukars and the Burlington Royals.
 Myers began the 2010 season playing catcher for the Burlington Bees of the Midwest League and was named to the Midwest League All Star team.
 On July 1, 2010, the Royals promoted Myers to the Wilmington Blue Rocks of the Carolina League, a league generally considered more advanced than those in which he had previously played.
 Myers played catcher and finished the 2010 season batting .315 with a .429 on-base percentage overall, and totaled 14 home runs, 83 runs batted in, and 85 walks between his time in the Midwest League and Carolina League.
-In 2011, playing for the Class AA Northwest Arkansas Naturals, he batted .254 with eight home runs and 49 RBIs in 99 games.
+In 2011, playing for the Double–A Northwest Arkansas Naturals, he batted .254 with eight home runs and 49 RBIs in 99 games.
 He played primarily outfield in 2012, and was named to appear in the 2012 All-Star Futures Game.